Types of Financial Aid

 Cal Grants are awarded by the California Student Aid Commission (CSAC) and are funded by the state of California.
 There are several types of Cal Grant awards.
 Students pursuing an undergraduate associate’s or bachelor’s degree or an occupational training program normally qualify for Cal Grant A or Cal Grant B Competitive Awards.
 The Cal Grant program utilizes the federal FAFSA form to determine eligibility, requiring students to meet a March 2 submission deadline.
 Verification of a high school GPA is required as well.

-Cal Grant A Competitive Awards are for students with a minimum 3.0 GPA who are from low- and middle-income families.
+- Cal Grant A Competitive awards are for students with a minimum 3.0 GPA who are from low- or middle-income families.
 These awards help pay tuition and fees at qualifying schools with academic programs that are at least two years in length.

-Azusa Pacific University will transfer the eligible Access award to the student account and apply it toward the outstanding balance.
-Students have the right to request, in writing, a refund of the Access award in lieu of transferring it to pay the outstanding balance on a student account.
-If the award transferred prior to the written request, the request will be honored for future disbursements.
+Azusa Pacific University will transfer the eligible access award to the student’s account and apply it toward the outstanding balance.
+Students have the right to request, in writing, a refund of the access award in lieu of transferring it to pay the outstanding balance on a student account.
+If the award is transferred prior to the written request, the request will be honored for future disbursements.

-Teaching Credential Cal Grants are available to students who received Cal Grant A or Cal Grant B as an undergraduate student, provided they meet the following eligibility requirements:
+Graduate students pursuing a teaching credential are eligible for a Teaching Credential Cal Grant if they received Cal Grant A or Cal Grant B as an undergraduate student and meet the following additional eligibility requirements:

-Golden State Teacher Grants provide up to $20,000 to students enrolled in a professional teacher preparation program who meet certain requirements.
+The Golden State Teacher Grant provides up to $20,000 to students enrolled in a professional teacher preparation program who meet certain requirements.
 For more information, visit the CSAC website.

 Azusa Pacific University offers the Teacher Education Assistance for College and Higher Education (TEACH) Grant to qualified students who are enrolled in a program that prepares them for a career in teaching.
 Learn more about the TEACH Grant.